 When any of these things happen, the body is unable to get sugar from the blood into your cells.
 This can lead to high blood sugar levels.

-Glucose, the form of sugar found in your blood, is one of your chief energy sources.
-Lack of insulin or resistance to insulin causes sugar to build up in your blood.
-This can lead to many health problems.
+Glucose, the form of sugar found in your blood, is one of your main energy sources.
+A lack of insulin or a resistance to insulin causes sugar to build up in your blood.
+This can lead to health problems.